My Bloody Valentine (band): Breakthrough with Isn't Anything and Loveless

 In January 1988, My Bloody Valentine performed in Canterbury, opening for Biff Bang Pow!, a band that featured Creation Records founder Alan McGee.
 After "blowing [Biff Bang Pow!] off the stage," My Bloody Valentine were described as "the Irish equivalent to Hüsker Dü" by McGee, who approached the band after the show and invited them to record and release a single on Creation.
 The band recorded five songs at a studio in Walthamstow, East London in less than a week.
 In August 1988, they released the You Made Me Realise EP, which was received well by the independent music press and, according to AllMusic's Nitsuh Abebe, "made critics stand up and take notice of the brilliant things My Bloody Valentine were up to ... it developed some of the stunning guitar sounds that would become the band's trademark."
 It debuted at number 2 on the UK Indie Chart.

 Following the success of You Made Me Realise, the band released their debut full-length studio album, Isn't Anything, in November 1988.
-Recorded in rural Wales, the album was a major success, receiving widespread critical acclaim, peaking at number 1 on the UK Indie Chart and influencing a number of "shoegazing" bands, who according to AllMusic, "worked off the template My Bloody Valentine established with [the album]."
+Recorded in rural Wales, the album was a major success, receiving widespread critical acclaim, peaking at number 1 on the UK Indie Chart and influencing a number of "shoegaze" bands, who according to AllMusic, "worked off the template My Bloody Valentine established with [the album]."

 In February 1989, My Bloody Valentine began recording their second studio album at Blackwing Studios in Southwark, London.
 Creation Records believed that the album could be recorded "in five days," but it soon "became clear that wasn't going to happen."
 Following several unproductive months, during which Shields assumed main duties for the musical and technical aspects of the sessions, the band relocated to a total of 19 other studios and hired a number of engineers, including Alan Moulder, Anjali Dutt and Guy Fixsen.
 Because of the extensive recording time, Shields and Alan McGee agreed to release another EP, and the band released Glider in April 1990.
 Containing the lead single "Soon", the EP peaked at number 2 on the UK Indie Chart and the band toured in the summer of 1990 to support its release.
 In February 1991, while still recording their second album, My Bloody Valentine released Tremolo, which was another critical success and topped the UK Indie Chart.

 Released in November 1991, Loveless was rumoured to have cost more than £250,000 and bankrupted Creation Records, claims that Shields has denied.
 Critical reception to Loveless was nearly unanimous with praise, although the album was not a commercial success; it peaked at number 24 on the UK Albums Chart but failed to chart internationally.
 McGee dropped My Bloody Valentine from Creation Records soon after the release of Loveless because of the album's extensive recording period and his interpersonal problems with Shields.
 However, Loveless proved to have a lasting influence, inspiring bands such as Radiohead, Smashing Pumpkins, Mogwai, Nine Inch Nails and more.
+It also retrospectively won the Mojo Award for Classic Album in 2008.